fuadchoudhury/CIS4400_Homework/README.md

 2. dim_movie.csv – Includes movie metadata such as title, runtime, and genres.\
 3. dim_date.csv – Provides structured date breakdown used for temporal analysis.

-All files are in CSV format and ready for use in Tableau or any data visualization tool.
+All files are in CSV format and ready for use in Tableau Public; data visualization tool.

 Prepared by: Fuad Choudhury, Date: 05-10-2025